The Steamy East

 Twosomes

-Here you will find Steamy East heroes who come in pairs.
+"Twosomes" are Steamy East heroes and/or heroines who come in pairs.
 Most recent partnerships involve a man and a woman -- police, private, and amateur detectives, and medical examiners -- who team up to solve not only heinous crimes but also the boy-girl mysteries.

 Sexual and racial rivalry